Logging Chain Lodge Cottages

 A free boat launch is available beside the Town Dock.
-You can put in/take out your boat when you want to spend the day on the water, or moor it at Haystack Bay Marine, a full-service marina located in an adjacent bay - only a 5 minute drive away.
-On-site docking is not available; however, an anchoring area is available.
+You can put in/take out your boat when you want to spend the day on the water, or moor it at Lake of Bays Marina, a full-service marina located in an adjacent bay - only a 5 minute drive away.
+On-site overnight docking is not available at Dwight Beach; however, an anchoring area is available.

 CANOES & KAYAKS are available for your use - free!

 We're happy to help you learn how to canoe or kayak if you've never tried before.